PastIn Person

 Senior Research Associate at University of Colorado Boulder

-David Reed is a Senior Research Associate at the University of Colorado Boulder, focusing on research related to data infrastructure and AI.
+David Reed is a Senior Research Associate at the University of Colorado Boulder, specializing in telecommunications policy.

 David Sullivan